Visual

 Don't

-Close all lines in icon.
+Close all lines in an icon unless necessary.

 Finish strokes with hard edges.